FrankBoesing/Teensy3-SPDIF/README.md

 # Teensy3-SPDIF
 SPDIF-Output for Teensy3.x Audio-Library

-Warning: This is ALPHA - testing only!
+This is BETA - testing only!

-- 96 MHz only (this needs to be extended).
-- There may be myriads of bugs .
+- There may be some bugs.
 - Needs optimizing.

 Optical output ("TOSLINK")